nosferalatu/nosferalatu.github.io.source/content/DerivativeAndLogarithmOfTransforms.md

 $log(AB) = log(A) + log(B)$

-is _only_ true when A and B commute.
-Most transforms don't commute (such as two rotations).
-Real numbers always commute, though, so the above property is tempting to apply to transforms.
+is _only_ true when A and B commute, which is not the case for most transforms.
+Real numbers always commute, though, so the property does apply to them.
+It's tempting to apply the property to transforms, but it's important to remember it only applies when A and B commute.

-For example, you might want to say that "the logarithm of a rigid body transform (consisting of rotation and translation) is the logarithm of the rotation plus the logarithm of the translation".
-It would be nice if that were true, because the log(rotation) and log(translation) are easier and faster to compute than the log of both of them together, but the result is not the same.
-Interpolating a transform by using log(rotation) plus log(translation) will cause the transform to move along the straight path between the start and end transform; however, using the correct log(rotation*translation) will cause the interpolated transform to move along a helical, screw path from start to end, which is the correct result.
+For example, interpolating a transform by using log(rotation) plus log(translation) will result in a straight path between the start and end transform, but the correct result is a helical, screw path that is obtained by using log(rotation*translation).

 #### Pitfall #3

-Related to pitfall #2, you might want to blend two transforms A and B with
+Related to pitfall #2, you might want to interpolate two transforms A and B with

-$lerp(A, B, t) = e^{(1-t)*log(A) + t*log(B)}$
+$interpolate(A, B, t) = e^{(1-t)*log(A) + t*log(B)}$

-But be careful: this only works if A and B commute (which, for transforms, they generally do not).
+But be careful: this only works if A and B commute, which is not usually the case for transforms.
 Otherwise, this interpolation is neither shortest path nor constant speed.

-Instead, blend the relative (also called delta) transform from A to B, like this:
+Instead, interpolate the relative (also called delta) transform from A to B, like this:

-$lerp(A, B, t) = e^{log(B A^{-1}) t} A$
+$interpolate(A, B, t) = e^{log(B A^{-1}) t} A$

+However, this method only works for interpolating between two transforms and not for blending more than two transforms.

 ### Visualizing a matrix as a vector field